kariymam/kariymamurphy-astro/src/about.md

   order: 4
 ---

-Creating digital media and dreaming up ideas for counterstorytelling in the intersections of race, tech, and corporate bullshit.
-Also making a playlist every now and then.
+Kariyma Murphy is making connections, creating digital media and dreaming short fiction in the intersections of race, tech, and corporate bullshit.
+And making a playlist every now and then.

-Some of my interests are making playlists, cooking, gardening, and learning Spanish on and off.

 ## Colophon

-Made with 11ty, HyperUI, and Tailwind.
+Made with 11ty.
 Starter template crafted by <a href="https://www.chrissy.dev">Chris Collins</a>.
-Huge shoutout to all the 11ty contributers who provided a tutorials that broke me out of many many error messages.
+(Huge thank you to all the 11ty contributers who provided a tutorial or submitted an issue on github or figured something out and graciously posted about it.)

 ### Typefaces